I officially accept my nomination for a Libester award!

 10 Random Facts About Me

 - The story of my middle name, Dawn, is straight out of a story book.
 It happened the morning of my birth.
 My dad was driving to see my mom and I, and the baby name book flew off the dashboard during a tight corner by the lake in the beautiful Okanagan, and the book landed on the seat, the morning dawn shining down on the book now flipped open, my dad looked down to see "Dawn" and my middle name had been found.
-I didn't believe the story for years, but both parents continue to testify this story, so I'm a believer.
+I didn't believe the story for years, but both parents continue to testify the truth of this story, so I'm finally a believer.

 - I know every note to the "Great Gig in the Sky."...and I almost sang it in a high school talent show.